 Even more influential than The Cars show at the Centrum for me were my weekly Peter Pan bus trips to Kenmore Square on Sundays.
 The Rathskellar (in which The Cars played several times before outgrowing the room), was really where I fell in love with Boston rock.
 Iconic Boston bands such as Gang Green, Moving Targets, The Dogmatics, The Freeze, The Neighborhoods, Volcano Suns, The F.U.’s, and The Outlets blew my mind with the energy, playing chops and songwriting prowess that seemed so much more real to me than the arena rock swagger being peddled on MTV at the time.
 These were bands you could go up and talk to after the show, and they were appreciative that you were there.
 They were not mandating a bowl of green-only M+Ms backstage.

 This experience prompted to me start my first band, Bob’s Diner.
 This was in 1984, the year Orwell all warned us about.
 Even at 14 years old, we wrote our own songs.
 After all, we had a lot to say.
 We were bored suburban kids in the 1980s and not fully embracing the Wall Street yuppie, Russia vs USA vibe at the time.
 That first band of mine only did two cover songs.
 One was “Clampdown” by The Clash, the other was “No Place Like Home” by The Neighborhoods.
-In my mind, there was no difference about how great sounding I thought these two bands were at the time.
+In my mind, there was no difference in how great sounding I thought these two bands were at the time.
 The big difference though was that I got to see The ‘Hoods on a regular basis.
-Meanwhile, The Clash were relegated to the cover of the NME magazine that I could skim through occasionally at Newbury Comics.
+Meanwhile, The Clash was relegated to the cover of the NME magazine that I could skim through occasionally at Newbury Comics.
 The Neighborhoods were rock stars, but rock stars that I met several times and got to know by name (Dave, Mike, and Lee).
 The Clash were British rock stars that seemed no more real to me than Doctor Who or Luke Skywalker at the time.

 This is really the essence of the Boston rock scene to me.
 We have great bands, we write killer songs and we play them with ferocity on stage.
 Sometimes to a sold-out crowd at TD Garden, or sometimes at a local bar to your girlfriend and the bartender.
 Either way, you give it your all because this is what Boston rock is all about.